akhtaransari/PayWithStripe/README.md

 #### Configuration

 The test class is annotated with `@SpringBootTest`, indicating that it is a Spring Boot test.
-It also uses `@Mock` to create a mock instance of `StripeServiceImplement` for testing.
+It also uses `@MockBean` to create a mock instance of `StripeServiceImplement` for testing.

 ```java
 @SpringBootTest